Claustrophobia

 Diagnosis

-The doctor will ask about your symptoms and health history.
-A physical exam will be done.
-This is often enough to make the diagnosis.
+The doctor will ask about symptoms and past health.
+There are no specific tests to diagnose claustrophobia.
+A physical exam may be done.

 Treatments